gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+3.3.0
+ * The combat tracker now behaves like it should for TE: All players now have the "Done" button displayed.
+If a player clicks it, the GM's combat tracker will be updated with a checked checkmark at the apropriate character.
+However, to end the round is totally up to the GM.

+v.
 3.2.2
  * Fixing a bug, that set the possibilities automatically on 3 when 0 is reached.